 News flash, my book!

 I have been in the Union College Geology Department since 1985, having been hired at the time the department was restarted after a 1967-1985 hiatus.
 I did a two-plus year stint as chairman almost immediately, was four years Director of the Environmental Studies Program at Union College, and then did another 6 year stint as Chair.
 Though trained principally in metamorphic petrology and igneous geochemistry, my work has diversified somewhat in this small college, liberal arts setting.
 Additional research interests have included the geochemistry of natural waters and dinosaur coprolites.
-I also enjoy making illustrations, and yet more illustrations.
+I also enjoy making illustrations.

 Geochemistry: Not a standard overview, but emphasizing practical practice and application of geochemistry to understanding particular geologic problems.
 The course is divided into four blocks, each of which is devoted to a limited geochemical topic: element and isotope abundances, radiometric dating, crystal/liquid trace element partitioning in magmas, and the chemistry of natural surface water.
 For each block, students do some combination of sample collection and preparation, analysis samples by ICP-MS, ion chromatography, and other methods, reviewing the data, writing mathematical models using spreadsheets, and reading some of the modern geochemical literature.
 Students get practice working with and analyzing samples, working with mathematical models, making good-quality graphs and tables, and writing.